agra-uni-bremen/vp-integration-tests/README.md

 ## Usage

-If all dependencies have been installed generate Makefiles using CMake:
+After all dependencies have been installed tests can be invoked using:

-	$ cmake -DCMAKE_TOOLCHAIN_FILE=toolchain/rv64.cmake

-After build all test files and invoke the tests using:

-	$ make
-	$ ./test.sh
+	./test.sh

 [riscv-vp gitlab]: https://gitlab.informatik.uni-bremen.de/riscv/riscv-vp
 [riscv-gnu-toolchain github]: https://github.com/riscv/riscv-gnu-toolchain